benmcevoy/pico-synth/pico synth.md

 - MIDI CC 74	Sound Controller 5	Allocated to the filter cutoff frequency Hz value.
 - MIDI CC 75 – 79	Sound Controller 6-10	An extra control for affecting how the sound is produced.
 Used for filters, effects etc.
 - MIDI CC 94	Effect 4 Depth	Usually a control for the amount of detuning.

+## Echo echo echo

+## Performance

+profiling - measure first. might be some low hanging fruit here.

+the envelope generation is almost all linear interpolation.
+Pico has a hardware interpolator.
+Just no idea how to use it...

+fixed point math.

+I read somewhere the interpolator can also be used for reading the wave table.
+Maybe.